hchings/TensorRT-LLM/examples/ray/README.md

 ## Disclaimer
-The code is experimental and subject to change.
+The code a prototype and subject to change.
 Currently, there are no guarantees regarding functionality, performance, or stability.